CUBRID/cubrid-manual/en/api/cciapi.rst

 	*   **query_timeout** | **queryTimeout** : If time specified in these properties has expired when calling :c:func:`cci_prepare`, :c:func:`cci_execute`, etc. a cancellation message for query request which was sent to a server will be delivered and called function returns a **CCI_ER_QUERY_TIMEOUT** (-39) error.
 The value returned upon timeout may vary depending on a value specified in **disconnect_on_query_timeout**.
 For details, see **disconnect_on_query_timeout**.

 	*   **disconnect_on_query_timeout** | **disconnectOnQueryTimeout** : Whether to disconnect socket immediately after time for query request has expired.
 It determines whether to terminate a socket connection immediately or wait for server response after sending cancellation message for query request to a server when calling :c:func:`cci_prepare`, :c:func:`cci_execute`, etc. The default value is **false**, meaning that it will wait for server response.
 It this value is true, a socket will be closed immediately after sending a cancellation message to a server upon timeout and returns the **CCI_ER_QUERY_TIMEOUT** (-39) error.
 (If an error occurs on database server side, not on broker side, it returns -1.
 If you want to view error details, see error codes in "database error buffer."
-You can get information how to check error codes in `CCI Error Codes and Error Messages <#api_api_cci_programming_htm_err>`_.)
+You can get information how to check error codes in :ref:`CCI Error Codes and Error Messages <cci-error-codes>`.)
 In this case, you must explicitly close the database connection handle by using the :c:func:`cci_disconnect` function.
 Please note that there is a possibility that a database server does not get a cancellation message and execute a query even after an error is returned.

 	*   **logFile** : A log file name for debugging (default value: **cci_** <*handle_id*> **.log**). <*handle_id*> indicates the ID of a connection handle returned by this function.
 	*   **logBaseDir** : A directory where a debug log file is created